modeset/modeset.com/README.md

 * Add a shitty/old browser message
 * Re-implement .footerbars on team page with flexbox to make it look right
 * Make sure site is navigable with a keyboard - build nice active states for tabbing around
-* Do something fancy with scrollables from frighteist site
 * Fancy/cool 404 page
 * Unique page metatags?